 You Need Help

 In order to put together an effective transition care program for your loved one, the first step is to admit you can't do it all by yourself.
-You must be able to count on help from the rest of the family, your loved one, a professional caregiver, and, of course, their medical care team and doctor.
+You must be able to count on help from the rest of the family, your loved one, a professional home care aide, and, of course, their medical care team and doctor.

 Senior Readmission Statistics